Elizabeth Cabot Agassiz

-Agassiz accompanied her husband on his journey to Brazil in 1865-6 and on the Hassler expedition in 1871-2; of the second, she wrote an account for the Atlantic Monthly.
+Agassiz traveled to Brazil with her husband from 1865 to 1866, and on the Hassler expedition from 1871 to 1872; of the second, she wrote an account for the Atlantic Monthly.
 She published A First Lesson in Natural History (Boston, 1859) and edited Geological Sketches (1866).

 Early life and education

-Elizabeth Cabot Cary was born on December 5, 1822 into a Boston Brahmin family of New England ancestry.
+Elizabeth Cabot Cary was born on December 5, 1822, into a Boston Brahmin family of New England ancestry.
 She was born at the house of her grandfather, Thomas Handasyd Perkins, on Pearl Street in Boston, Massachusetts.
-Her parents were Mary Ann Cushing Perkins Cary and Thomas Graves Cary (who was a graduate of Harvard University in 1811).
+Her parents were Mary Ann Cushing Perkins Cary and Thomas Graves Cary (who had graduated from Harvard University in 1811).

-The Cary and Perkins families were from England, and came to Massachusetts during the seventeenth century.
+The Cary and Perkins families were from England and came to Massachusetts during the seventeenth century.
 Elizabeth Cary was the second of five daughters and seven children and was referred to as "Lizzie" by her immediate family and close friends.
 Because of her fragile health, she was tutored at home in Temple Place, Boston, which included the study of languages, drawing, music, and reading.
 She additionally received informal history lessons from Elizabeth Peabody.

 Career

-She traveled with her husband and family to Charleston, South Carolina for his professorship in the medical school throughout the winters of 1851-1852 and 1852–1853.
-She also visited Europe with him in 1859.
+Agassiz traveled with her husband, Louis Agassiz, and their family to Charleston, South Carolina for his professorship in the medical school throughout the winters of 1851–1852 and 1852–1853.
+She visited Europe with him in 1859.
 She worked closely with her husband in his scientific research.
 Specifically, she accompanied him as the main writer and record keeper for the Thayer Expedition to Brazil, from April 1865 to August 1866, and the Hassler Expedition through the Strait of Magellan, from December 1871 to August 1872.

 In 1856, in their home in Cambridge, Agassiz founded a school for girls from Boston.
 Her husband supported her by giving courses as well as arranging for courses from other Harvard professors.
-After the closure of the school in 1863 she helped organize and manage The Thayer Expedition with her husband, who she accompanied to Brazil (1865–1866).
-This expedition, occurring from 1865–1866, came at the end of the American Civil War, its maiden voyage from New York to Rio de Janeiro beginning in the war's final week.
+After the closure of the school in 1863 she helped organize and manage the Thayer Expedition with her husband, who she accompanied to Brazil (1865–1866).
+This expedition, occurring from 1865 to 1866, took place at the end of the American Civil War, its maiden voyage from New York to Rio de Janeiro beginning in the war's final week.
 In 1867, she began a correspondence with Arnold Guyot, a geologist and meteorologist.
-She also helped organize and manage the next expedition (the Hassler Expedition in 1871-1872), which was the first important U.S. government marine exploration, and made transcripts.
+She also helped organize and manage the next expedition (the Hassler Expedition in 1871–1872), which was the first important marine exploration by the United States government, and made transcripts.
 After her husband's death in 1873, she published several books on natural history for which she had conducted research for many years.

 Agassiz contributed to the founding of the coeducational Anderson School of Natural History.
-She was (from 1869) one of the first women members of the American Philosophical Society (with Mary Fairfax Somerville and Maria Mitchell); she became a member on October 15.
+In 1869, she became one of the first women members of the American Philosophical Society (with Mary Fairfax Somerville and Maria Mitchell); she became a member on October 15.